vivrass/virtus-group/README.md

 # Virtus.group

 The idea of this gem is to define groups over virtus attributes.
-Which is especially useful when you are working with [form objects](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/) and you don't want to use nasty nested form objects.
+Which is especially useful when you are working with [form objects](http://blog.codeclimate.com/blog/2012/10/17/7-ways-to-decompose-fat-activerecord-models/).

+## Installation

+Add this line to your application's Gemfile:

+    gem 'virtus-group'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install virtus-group

 ## Usage